-While the internet provides useful and often entertaining information for kids, the risks associated with kids online can be painfully staggering.
-In some instances, children may stumble upon inappropriate images or fall victim to other online users -- including both adults and children -- who are seeking to use, exploit, or intimidate them.
-Parents and educators should therefore take the utmost precaution to help keep kids safe online.
+The internet provides useful information and fun for kids.
+But the risks associated with kids online can be very serious.
+In some instances, they may stumble upon inappropriate images or fall victim to predators online.
+So, it's up to parents and teachers to keep kids safe online.

-- Includes criminal sanctions for cyberbullying or online harassment.
+- Includes criminal penalties for cyberbullying or online harassment

-- School sanctions include off-campus instances of cyberbullying.
+- School penalties include off-campus instances of cyberbullying

-There are numerous place online where people can communicate in real-time, whether they're "chat rooms" or instant messaging applications.
-Messaging applications, which are quite popular with teenagers, can be especially risky for adolescent kids who may be feeling the need to break away from a parent's control.
-In fact, many of these applications are especially designed to "hide" the messages after a certain period of time, such as SnapChat (a multimedia messaging app where messages "disappear" after a certain amount of time).
+Popular with even very young children, chatting platforms can also be especially risky for adolescent kids who may be feeling the need to break away from a parent's control.
+In fact, many of these apps are especially designed to "hide" the messages after a certain period of time.
+An example of such a platform providing the option to do that is SnapChat -- a messaging app where messages "disappear" after a certain amount of time.

 Warning Signs That Your Child May Be at Risk Online

-Everyone's situation may be a little different, but below is a list of warning signs that may indicate your child's safety is at risk online.
+Everyone's situation may be a little different, but the following is a list of warning signs that may indicate your child's safety is at risk online:

-- You find pornographic images on your child's computer.
+- You find pornographic or inappropriate images on your child's computer.

 - You receive phone calls from people you don't know or whose number you don't recognize.

-- Your child receives unsolicited mail or gifts from people you don't know.
+- Your child receives mail or gifts from people you don't know.

-- Your child quickly turns off the monitor to conceal what they were viewing when you walk by.
+- Your child quickly turns off the monitor to hide what they were viewing when you walk by.

 - Your child withdraws from family activities.